ITRS-Group/cordial/tools/geneos/README.md

 geneos set netprobe example1 -e JAVA_HOME=/path -e ORACLE_HOME=/path2
 ```

-Finally, if your environment variable value contains spaces then use
+If the value of the environment variable contains spaces then use quotes
-quotes as appropriate to your shell to prevent those spaces being
+to prevent those spaces being caught by the shell.
+In bash you can do
-processed.
-In bash you can do any of these to achieve the same result:
+any of these to achieve the same result:

 ```bash
 geneos set netprobe example1 -e MYVAR="a string with spaces"